python/cpython/Doc/reference/datamodel.rst

 However, even when the class definition occurs inside the function, methods defined inside the class still cannot see names defined at the class scope.
-Class variables must be accessed through the first parameter of instance or class methods, or through the implicit lexically scoped ``__class__`` reference described in the next section.
+Class attributes must be accessed through the first parameter of instance or class methods, or through the implicit lexically scoped ``__class__`` reference described in the next section.